-Your Add a row into a table action should look similar to the following screenshot:
+Your “Add a dynamic value” row into a table action should look like below screenshot:

-In the upper right corner, select Save.
+In the Click Save.

 Run the Flow, using the following steps:

 Click the back arrow to return to the flow page

-Click the three dots to the left of More and then click Run now (you could also use the Test button).
+then click Run now (you could also use the Test button).

-Note: If needed, click Allow to allow the flow to access your device to obtain your location.
+Note: If needed, click Allow to allow the flow to access your device to obtain your location and if required “Sign In” right side slider panel.

 Ensure the flow ran successfully by checking your Excel sheet.
 You should see a new row with the requested information